-This section includes a description of existing developments, streetscaping, and uses amongst the various areas of the CRA.
+This section includes a description of existing developments, streetscaping, and uses amongst the various districts of the CRA.
+These districts have been delineated to assist in describing existing conditions and for preparing redevelopment strategies.
 The following provides a cursory, "windshield survey" of the various districts and areas with the Community Development area.
 This survey is part of the assessment that provides the basis for the development of redevelopment strategies and programs.
-Map 3-1 in Chapter 3 shows the boundaries of the districts described below.
-The districts have been delineated to assist in describing existing conditions and for preparing redevelopment strategies.
+Map 2-1 shows the boundaries of the districts described below.